marigold-dev/training-nft-3/README.md

   };
 ```

-Explanations :
+Explanations:

-- `offers` is now a `map<address,bid>`, is because you don't have to store token_id as key, now the key is the owner address.
+- `offers` is now a `map<address,bid>`, because you don't have to store `token_id` as key, now the key is the owner address.
 Each owner can sell a part of the unique collection
 - `offer` requires a quantity, each owner will sell a part of the unique collection
-- `totalSupply` can be used to track the glocal quantity of minted collection.
-It avoid to recalculates all the time the quantity of each holder (this does not move so we can store this value at mint time)
+- `totalSupply` in order to track the global quantity of minted collection.
+It avoids to recalculate all the time the quantity of each holder (this does not move so we can store this value at mint time)
-- Because the ledger is made of big map of key `owners`, we cache the keys to be able to loop on it
+- Because the ledger is made of `big_map` of key `owners`, we cache the keys to be able to loop on it
 - we remove `token_ids` has we have an unique collection, token_id will be set to `0`

-We don't change `parameter` type because the signature is the same, but you can edit the comments because it is no more same parameter and change also to the new namespace `SINGLEASSET`
+We don't change `parameter` type because the signature is the same, but you can edit the comments because it is no more same parameter and also change to the new namespace `SINGLEASSET`

 ```ligolang
 type parameter =